Vulnerability watch, database, alert and management

 Theses bulletins are available in HTML, text, XML, PDF and RTF formats and contain:

-- a title, a synthesis and a description of the vulnerability
+- A title, a synthesis and a simple description of the vulnerability.

-Vigil@nce analyzes vulnerabilities, in order to write a pedagogical explanation.
+Vigil@nce analyzes vulnerabilities, in order to write a simple explanation.

 An administrator who understands a threat will efficiently protect his system.